deepsea-inria/chunkedseq/doc/chunkedseq.md

   cached-measurement policies is a group, we demote the group to a monoid and apply the pairing policy for two monoids

-\remark To save space, the chunkedseq structure can be instantiated with the nullary cached measurement alone.
-No space is taken by the cached measurements in this configuration because the nullary measurement takes zero bytes.
-However, the only operations supported in this configuration are push, pop, and concatenate.
-The size cached measurement is required by the indexing and split operations.
-The various instantiations of chunkedseq, namely deque, stack and bag all use the size measure for exactly this reason.
+Remark:

+> To save space, the chunkedseq structure can be instantiated with the
+> nullary cached measurement alone.
+No space is taken by the cached
+> measurements in this configuration because the nullary measurement
+> takes zero bytes.
+However, the only operations supported in this
+> configuration are push, pop, and concatenate.
+The size cached
+> measurement is required by the indexing and split operations.
+The
+> various instantiations of chunkedseq, namely deque, stack and bag
+> all use the size measure for exactly this reason.

 ### The cached-measurement descriptor